Reading time: 6 min.

 before and after results of using 5% Minoxidil foam

-Minoxidil foam can also supplement other hair loss treatments, such as Finasteride.
+Minoxidil foam can also supplement other treatments for hair loss, such as Finasteride.
 This alopecia areata patient combined Minoxidil with steroid creams for hair loss to regrow his patchy alopecia after just eight weeks:

 Before and after results of using Minoxidil and steroid creams on alopecia areata